Skip to content

 The value of the car can vary significantly depending on the category.
 Additionally mileage, condition, options, and history all factor in to the value of your vehicle.
 Just like all products, a car is worth what someone will pay for it at that moment.

 A simple answer to this question is the vehicle is worth what a willing buyer will pay for it right now.
-The category of the buyer is what will affect how much they will pay for the vehicle.
+The category of buyer is what will affect how much they will pay for the vehicle.
 Let’s look at the four categories:

 Trade-in Value: